-Mongolia is an almost total mystery to the outside world, its very name being synonymous with remoteness.
-For hundreds of years, landlocked between the two Asian giants Russia and China, it seems to have been doomed to eternal obscurity, trapped in a hopeless physical environment of fleeting summers and interminable, bitter winters.
-And yet, seven hundred years ago the people of this benighted land suddenly burst out of their frontiers and for a century subjugated and terrorized almost all of the Eurasian landmass.
+Mongolia is an almost total mystery to the outside world, its very name synonymous with remoteness.
+Landlocked between the two Asian giants of Russia and China, it seemed to have been doomed to obscurity, trapped in a hopeless environment of fleeting summers and interminable, bitter winters.
+And yet, 700 years ago the people of this benighted land suddenly burst out of their frontiers, and for a century subjugated and terrorized almost all of the Eurasian landmass.

-Visitors to the autonomous region of Inner Mongolia will not necessarily find many signs of this today.
-The modern-day heirs of the Mongol hordes are not only placid – quietly going about their business of shepherding, herding horses and entertaining tourists – but, even here, are vastly outnumbered by the Han Chinese (by seventeen million to two million).
-In addition, this is, and always has been, a sensitive border area, and there are still restrictions on the movements of tourists in some places, despite the demise of the Soviet Union.
+Visitors to the Inner Mongolia Autonomous Region will not necessarily find many signs of this today.
+The modern-day heirs of the Mongol hordes are not only placid – quietly going about their business of shepherding, herding horses and entertaining tourists – but, even here, are vastly outnumbered by the Han Chinese (by almost nineteen million to fewer than four million).
+In addition, this is, and always has been, a sensitive border area, and there are still restrictions on the movements of tourists in some places.

-Nevertheless, there are still traces of the “real” Mongolia out there, in terms of both landscape and people.
+Nevertheless, traces of the “real” Mongolia remain, in terms of both landscape and people – and not just the Mongol script, used alongside Chinese throughout the province.
 Dotting the region are enormous areas of grassland, gently undulating plains stretching to the horizon and still used by nomadic peoples as pastureland for their horses.
 Tourists are able to visit the grasslands and even stay with the Mongols in their yurts, though the only simple way to do this is on an organized tour out of the regional capital Hohhot – an experience rather short on authenticity.
-If you don’t find what you are looking for in the Hohhot area, however, don’t forget that there is a whole vast swath of Mongolia stretching up through northeastern China that remains virtually untouched by Western tourists; see the Dongbei chapter.
+If you don’t find what you are looking for in the Hohhot area, however, a whole vast swath of Mongol territory lies across the border in Dongbei province, much of it untouched by Western tourists – see To Russia on the Trans-Manchurian.

 Genghis Khan (1162–1227) was born, ominously enough, with a clot of blood in his hand.
 Under his leadership, the Mongols erupted from their homeland to ravage the whole of Asia, butchering millions, razing cities and laying waste to all the land from China to eastern Europe.
 It was his proud boast that his destruction of cities was so complete that he could ride across their ruins by night without the least fear of his horse stumbling.

 Led by Genghis, the Mongols unleashed a massive onslaught on China in 1211.
 The Great Wall proved no obstacle, and with two hundred thousand men in tow Genghis cut a swath across northwest China towards Beijing.
 It was not all easy progress, however – so great was the destruction wrought in northern China that famine and plague broke out, afflicting the invader as much as the invaded.
-Genghis Khan himself died (of injuries sustained in falling from his horse) before the capture of Beijing had been completed.
-His body was carried back to Mongolia by a funeral cortege of ten thousand, who murdered every man and beast within ten miles of the road so that news of the Great Khan’s death could not be reported before his sons and viceroys had been gathered from the farthest corners of his dominions.
-The whereabouts of his tomb is uncertain, though according to one of the best-known stories his ashes are in a mausoleum near Dongsheng, south of Baotou.
+Genghis Khan himself died (of injuries sustained in falling from his horse) before the capture of China had been completed.
+His body was carried back to Mongolia by a funeral cortege of ten thousand, who murdered every man and beast within 16km of the road so that news of the Great Khan’s death could not be reported before his sons and viceroys had been gathered from the farthest corners of his dominions.
+The whereabouts of his tomb is uncertain, though according to one of the best-known stories his ashes are in the mausoleum outside Dongsheng.

 Staying in a yurt